 Photo Credit : Lars Plougmann

 In this role at NCAF, David was the primary architect of the Community Services Block Grant (CSBG).
-Besides the CSBG, David’s legislative activities include Weatherization Assistance, the Low Income Home Energy Assistance Program, Head Start, and job training programs.
+Besides the CSBG, David’s legislative activities include the Weatherization Assistance Program (WAP), the Low Income Home Energy Assistance Program (LIHEAP), Head Start and job training programs.

 In an age in which partisan gridlock is too often the norm, David has shown an uncanny ability to make poverty issues a concern to both parties.
 After facing elimination in the 1995 House Republican’s Contract with America, David was able to work with key House Republican leaders to ensure CSBG funding procured the largest percentage received of any domestic program in FY 1997.
 In his role at NCAF, David has also helped power CAPLAW, a legal resource center for the Community Action Agencies (CAA) network and CAPPAC, a Political Action Committee.